CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/fb-app.md

 ![Figure-11](images/docs/joomla/extensions/social-links/fb/cw-fbapp-figure11.png "Figure-11"){.coalaweb-docs}

 Lets now make your App live and available to all users.
-To do this click the **Status & Review** tab in the vertical menu to the left and then toggle the button at the top that says **Do you want to make this app and all its live features available to the general public?**. *\[Figure-12\]*
+To do this click the **Status & Review** option from menu to the left and then toggle the button at the top that says **Do you want to make this app and all its live features available to the general public?**. *\[Figure-12\]*

 ![Figure-12](images/docs/joomla/extensions/social-links/fb/cw-fbapp-figure12.png "Figure-12"){.coalaweb-docs}